LustigePerson/HXstomp_Midi/README.md

 | **Short Press**   | Rec/OverD  |     Play/Stop      | Undo/Redo |
 | **Long Press**    | FS Mode Up |    Boost CC 100    |  Bank Up  |

-- **Looper mode can be enabled / disabled on startup**
-  - By long pressing any button while LED is white
+## Enable / disable Banks Completely

+Banks 1, 2, and 3 can be enabled/disabled during startup

+- As soon as the LED is white, long pressing the buttons `A`,`B`, and/or `C` toggles availability of banks `1`,`2`, and/or `3` respectively
-- After the white light the LED flashed 3 times
+- After the white LED turn of all activated Bank colors are shown once, before `Bank 0` is activated
-  - White if looper is disabled
-  - Red if looper is enabled
-- The looper state (enabled / disabled) is preserved During Operation:
+- The bank state (enabled / disabled) is preserved

+## Looper

+During Operation:

 - LED flashing **fast** during recording / overdubbing
 - LED flashing **slow** during playback